 CORNERSTONE currently offers 3 different silicon-on-insulator platforms (220 nm Si / 2 µm BOX, 340 nm Si / 2 µm BOX and 500 nm Si / 3 µm BOX) via a multi-project-wafer (MPW) service, enabling a plethora of applications including datacom, LIDAR, mid-infrared sensing etc. The unique hybrid processing (DUV projection lithography and e-beam lithography) capability renders the CORNERSTONE platform attractive to both academia and industry, and is able to mimic advanced industrial processes.

 We also can facilitate bespoke fabrication batches upon request.
 Contact Us

 We offer an affordable and efficient DUV lithography service for 8” (200 mm) substrates.
 This is currently free-of-charge for UK academics.

-Click here to download a general overview of the CORNERSTONE project and its capabilities.
+A general overview of the CORNERSTONE project and its capabilities can be downloaded below.

 - University of Southampton (wafer-scale processing)

 - University of Glasgow (chip-level processing)

 - University of Surrey (ion implantation)

 The Silicon Photonics Group (www.siliconphotonics.co.uk) was formed by Professor Graham T. Reed at the University of Surrey in 1989.